-So, what are the things you need to consider following cataract surgery?
+So, what are the things you need to consider post cataract surgery?

 The days after cataract surgery

 Cataract surgery is considered very low risk and rates of complications are low.
 You should be able to go home the same day of your operation.
-Following the operation, you may experience unusual sensations in your eye, including watering, grittiness and blurred or double vision.
+During post cataract surgery, you may experience unusual sensations in your eye, including watering, grittiness and blurred or double vision.
 It is likely that your eye will be red.
 You may experience pain, but this should be easily managed with over the counter pain medication.
 These side effects are common, not considered serious and should resolve completely within four to six weeks.

 However, if you experience symptoms such as increased pain and worsening vision in the days after cataract surgery, you should seek advice from your doctor, as this may be an indication of infection or some other rare complication.

 Until your eyes are completely healed there are various things that you should do to protect them and to facilitate a healthy, rapid recovery.
 These include: